Too Young for Hot Flashes?

 Hot flashes, night sweats, loss of regular menstrual periods and sleep problems.
 These familiar symptoms of menopause appear in most women around age 50.
 But if they arise before age 40—which happens for about 1 in 100 women—it’s a sign that something’s wrong.
 Early symptoms like these could be a sign of a little-understood condition called primary ovarian insufficiency (POI).

-Most women with POI are .
+Most women with POI are Unable to get pregnant..
 They’re also at risk for bone fractures and heart disease.
 And many aren’t aware they have POI.

 “Symptoms of POI can be missed because young women may not realize they’re having symptoms similar to menopause.
 They may not think hot flashes are worth mentioning to a doctor,” says Dr. Lawrence M. Nelson, a researcher and physician at NIH.
 “Some teens and young women think of the menstrual cycle as a nuisance, and they don’t mind missing periods.
 They don’t take it seriously, and that’s a mistake.”
 Missing or irregular periods are a major sign of POI.

 When young women have POI, their ovaries don’t work normally.
-They stop regularly releasing eggs and cut back production of estrogen and other reproductive .
+They stop regularly releasing eggs and cut back production of estrogen and other reproductive Molecules sent through the bloodstream to signal another part of the body to react a certain way..
 These same things happen when older women go through menopause, which is why the symptoms are similar.
 As with menopause, POI symptoms can often be relieved by hormone replacement therapy, usually an estrogen patch.
 And as with menopause, POI puts women at risk for bone loss.
 But with a proper diagnosis of POI and early treatment, bone health can be protected.

 POI was previously known as “premature menopause” or “premature ovarian failure.”
 But research has since shown that ovarian function is unpredictable in these women, sometimes turning on and off, which is why many physicians now prefer the term primary ovarian insufficiency.